 - Show evidence of significant personal knowledge in the methods of research and inquiry.

-Submissions will be evaluated by a panel consisting of: two faculty members, two librarians, and one member of the Friends of the Library Steering Committee.
+Submissions will be evaluated by a panel consisting of two faculty members, two librarians, and two members of the Friends of the Library Steering Committee.

 Applications will consist of: